-Make sure your photos are backed up
+Make sure your photos and videos are backed up

 Of course, there are plenty of other photo backup apps for Android, including OneDrive and Dropbox.
 If you're using one of those, go into the app's settings and check the current sync status.
 You can also import photos manually into these apps if you only want certain files or folders.

-Backing up photos/videos/other files to a flash drive
+Backing up media to a flash drive

 If you have enough storage on your flash drive, and an adapter if one is needed (either Type-C or microUSB), you can just copy your phone's entire camera folder to the drive.
 Plug the drive into your phone, then use the Files app (or the file manager of your choice) on your device to copy the 'DCIM' folder on your phone to the drive.
 Any other folders and types of files, like your Downloads folder, can be copied just as easily.

 Every phone manufacturer has a different file manager, so if you can't figure it out, download Files by Google from the Play Store.
 Once you've opened the app, here's what you need to do:

 - Find the 'DCIM' folder in the list and hold down on it until a checkmark appears.

 - Tap the menu button at the top-right and select 'Copy to'.